zzzprojects/docs/learnentityframeworkcore.com/pages/saving/modifying-data.md

 If you want to understand how updating data fits into the broader EF Core saving workflow, these pages are the best next steps:

 - [SaveChanges](/saving/save-changes) — how EF Core persists tracked changes
+- [How SaveChanges Works](/saving/save-changes-how-it-works) — what EF Core does internally when `SaveChangesAsync()` updates tracked entities
 - [Saving Data in Connected Scenario](/saving/save-changes-connected-entities) — how EF Core saves entities already tracked by the current context
+- [Disconnected Entities](/saving/save-changes-disconnected-entities) — how to save entities that are not already tracked by the current `DbContext`
 - [ChangeTracker](/saving/change-tracker) — how EF Core stores entity states such as `Modified`
 - [Tracking Changes of Entities](/saving/change-tracker-how-it-works) — how EF Core detects changes before saving
 - [ExecuteUpdate](/saving/execute-update) — how to update rows directly in the database without loading or tracking entities